What do you think? Could more intense, shorter bouts of therapy be more effective?

 Initial Symptom Level Matters

-Based on this quality review we were pleased to learn that despite how serious their problems were, on the whole most of the clients were improving significantly with respect to their life satisfaction and key symptoms of depression and anxiety.
+Based on this quality review we were pleased to learn that despite how serious their problems were, on the whole, most of the clients were improving significantly with respect to their life satisfaction and key symptoms of depression and anxiety.
 Even when we controlled for the passage of time, which in itself can bring about healing, therapy proved to be having some beneficial effects.
 However, there were a number of surprises.
 For example, we discovered that the initial symptom levels that clients described at the start of therapy were very relevant to outcomes.
 People who started therapy with more severe symptoms and lower ratings of life satisfaction in comparison to other clients tended to end treatment with lower life satisfaction and higher symptom distress.
 But they also showed the same degree of improvement.
 In other words, people who start off worse finish worse, but improve just as much.

 Different People Show Different Rates of Change

 We also learned that regardless of how severe a person’s symptoms were at the start of therapy, different people experienced different rates of change.
 Some of the clients improved quite dramatically from one session to the next, whereas others seemed to improve more slowly.
 Furthermore, just as preliminary studies looking at the Myndplan assessment inventories had revealed, some very specific client characteristics predicted this rate of change.
-When taken together with our finding about symptom severity, this means that with the right tools it should be possible to identify not only how quickly a client is likely to respond to therapy, but also how many sessions they will require in order to achieve the same relative improvement.
+When taken together with our finding of symptom severity, this means that with the right tools it should be possible to identify not only how quickly a client is likely to respond to therapy, but also how many sessions they will require in order to achieve the same relative improvement.

 Some Clients are More Variable Than Others